Skip to main content

 Before banning a volunteer

-If someone is still in Onboarding, we recommend rejecting their application instead.
+• If someone is still in Onboarding, we recommend rejecting their application instead.

-If a volunteer is simply no longer active, we recommend moving them to Inactive rather than Banned.
+• If a volunteer is simply no longer active, we recommend moving them to Inactive rather than Banned.

 How to ban a volunteer

 To ban a volunteer, open their profile card by clicking their name, then select Banned from the Status dropdown.
+Because banning is a serious action that should be used sparingly, volunteers can only be banned individually from their profile card and cannot be banned in bulk.

-Once confirmed, the volunteer will immediately be moved to Banned status and will appear in the Banned view of the Directory.
+Once done, the volunteer will immediately be moved to Banned status and will appear in the Banned view of the Directory.
 Volunteers will not receive an email or notification when their status is changed.

 What happens when a volunteer is banned?